openstack/requirements/README.rst

   Please provide details such as gerrit change request or launchpad bug/blueprint specifying the need for adding this library.

+- Do I need to update anything else?

+  When new library is added, initial version of release needs to be added to ``upper-constraints.txt``.
+After that, OpenStack Proposal Bot will propose updates.

 .. _Licensing requirements: http://governance.openstack.org/reference/licensing.html

 For Upgrading Requirements Versions